manveru/innate/README.md

 ### Snippets

 Innate abandons the snippets, keeping your core clean.

-Two things that we need are (currently) String#each, because Rack relies on it, and BasicObject as superclass for the Option class.
-They are only applied on demand.

-These are in the directory called core_extensions, to make it very, very clear what we are doing and how we are doing it.

 Ramaze has still a lot of these snippets and will continue to, although I will constantly strive to reduce them slowly.